cunctator/traceshark/README.md

 installed on your machine.
 Here is a list of development packages that you can try to install on Debian Stretch:

-sudo apt-get install binutils-dev sudo apt-get install binutils-multiarch-dev sudo apt-get install bison sudo apt-get install elfutils sudo apt-get install flex sudo apt-get install libaudit-dev sudo apt-get install libbfd-dev sudo apt-get install libdw-dev sudo apt-get install libelf-dev sudo apt-get install libelf1 sudo apt-get install libgtk2.0-dev sudo apt-get install libiberty-dev sudo apt-get install liblzma-dev sudo apt-get install libnuma-dev sudo apt-get install libnuma-dev sudo apt-get install libperl-dev sudo apt-get install libslang-dev sudo apt-get install libslang2 libslang2-dev sudo apt-get install libunwind* sudo apt-get install libunwind8 libunwind8-dev sudo apt-get install python-dev
+binutils-dev
+binutils-multiarch-dev
+bison
+elfutils
+flex
+libaudit-dev
+libbfd-dev
+libdw-dev
+libelf-dev
+libelf1
+libgtk2.0-dev
+libiberty-dev
+liblzma-dev
+libnuma-dev
+libnuma-dev
+libperl-dev
+libslang-dev
+libslang2
+libunwind*
+libunwind8
+python-dev